 Jemez Pueblo lies in a narrow valley near the Jemez River surrounded by magnificent red sandstone mesas about 55 miles northwest of Albuquerque.
 Because of the drought engulfing the Four Corners region in the late 1200's, the Jemez people migrated from there to the Canyon de San Diego area in the southern Jemez Mountains.
 When Francisco de Coronado and his men arrived in 1541, the Jemez nation was one of the largest and most powerful in northern New Mexico with a population of about 30,000.
 Coronado's men found numerous large masonry pueblo villages situated on the high mountain mesas and among the canyons.
 Some of those early constructions were as much as five stories tall and contained more than three thousand rooms.
 There were also hundreds of smaller living units scattered through the area.
 The Jemez influence in the region was based mostly on their role as traders, well-connected throughout the Southwest and northern Mexico.

 When the Jemez were still living in the Four Corners area most of their potters produced plainware while a few developed a distinctive black-on-white pottery.
 By the time they migrated to the Jemez Mountains that had shifted so that they were only producing a small amount of plainware.
 In the mid-eighteenth century pottery making stopped and the Jemez traded with Zia Pueblo for most of their pottery.
-An effort to revive pottery making among the people began in the 1920's but it never took hold and eventually failed completely.
+An effort to revive pottery making among the people began in the 1920's but it never took hold and eventually stagnated.

 During the 1960s, interest in Native American art rose significantly among collectors and tourists.
 That helped to stir the people of Jemez to learn to make higher quality pottery and revive that tradition again.
 Several potters excelled at making their traditional hand-coiled pottery including Mary Small and Mary E. Toya.
 Other potters improved their art and since the 1980's, traditional Jemez pottery-making has made a comeback.
 While most of today's Jemez ware is red, they also use some black and tan tones.
 Traditional designs include plants, feathers and wildlife.
 Jemez potters have become very proficient and are now producing a wide variety of forms and types of fine pottery.